openstack-archive/murano/doc/source/draft/appdev-guide/step_by_step.rst

    FullName: io.murano.apps.apache.ApacheHttpServer

 .. note::

    It is not necessary that all applications belong to one domain.
    This naming allows to determine an application group by its name.
-   Openstack-related applications may have full names, started with ``org.openstack.apps``, for example, ``org.openstack.apps.Rally``
+   OpenStack-related applications may have full names, started with ``org.openstack.apps``, for example, ``org.openstack.apps.Rally``